top of page

 Allow me to introduce myself.

-I'm Zach and I run Onward as both a personal and community project.
+I'm Zach and I run Onward as both a personal and professional project.
 As a studio it is an extension of my investment in heritage practice in ways that link with the needs and visions of creatives today.

 onward (adverb) | toward or at a point lying ahead in space or time : forward